Kimberley, South Africa: Under apartheid

 Resistance to apartheid in Kimberley was mounted as early as mid-1952, as part of the Defiance Campaign.
-Dr Arthur Letele put together a group of volunteers to defy the segregation laws by occupying 'Europeans Only' benches at Kimberley Railway Station, which led to arrest and imprisonment.
+Dr Arthur Letele put together a group of volunteers to defy the segregation laws by occupying Europeans Only benches at Kimberley Railway Station, which led to arrest and imprisonment.
 Later that year, the Mayibuye Uprising in Kimberley, on 8 November 1952, revolved around the poor quality of beer served in the beer hall.
 The fracas resulted in shootings and a subsequent mass funeral on 12 November 1952 at Kimberley's West End Cemetery.
-Detained following the massacre were alleged 'ring-leaders' Dr Letele, Sam Phakedi, Pepys Madibane, Olehile Sehume, Alexander Nkoane, Daniel Chabalala and David Mpiwa.
-Archdeacon Wade of St Matthew's Church, as a witness at the subsequent inquiry, placed the blame squarely on the policy of apartheid, including poor housing, lighting and public transport, together with "unfulfilled promises", which he said "brought about the conditions which led to the riots".
+Detained following the massacre were alleged "ring-leaders" Dr Letele, Sam Phakedi, Pepys Madibane, Olehile Sehume, Alexander Nkoane, Daniel Chabalala, and David Mpiwa.
+Archdeacon Wade of St Matthew's Church, as a witness at the subsequent inquiry, placed the blame squarely on the policy of apartheid, including poor housing, lighting, and public transport, together with "unfulfilled promises", which he said "brought about the conditions which led to the riots".

-A later generation of anti-apartheid activists based in Kimberley included Phakamile Mabija, Bishop Graham Chadwick and two post-apartheid provincial premiers, Manne Dipico and Dipuo Peters.
+A later generation of antiapartheid activists based in Kimberley included Phakamile Mabija, Bishop Graham Chadwick, and two postapartheid provincial premiers, Manne Dipico and Dipuo Peters.

 Other prominent figures of the struggle against apartheid who had Kimberley connections include Robert Sobukwe, founder of the Pan Africanist Congress, who was banished (placed under house arrest) in Kimberley after his release from Robben Island in 1969.
 He died in the city in 1978.

-Benny Alexander (1955–2010), who later changed his name to Khoisan X and was General Secretary of the Pan Africanist Congress and of the Pan-Africanist Movement from 1989, was born and grew up in Kimberley.
+Benny Alexander (1955–2010), who later changed his name to Khoisan X and was general secretary of the Pan Africanist Congress and of the Pan-Africanist Movement from 1989, was born and grew up in Kimberley.